-Slug & Snail Spirit Animal: Folklore and Symbolism
+Slug & Snail Spirit Guide: Folklore and Symbolism

+He’s tiny, slimy and moves at a snail’s pace.
+Literally.
+Mother Earth’s creatures are truly amazing, no matter how big or small.
+And when they pop up into our lives, they all have a message for us.
 Has the slug or snail spirit animal appeared to you lately?
-The snail may be small and seemingly unimportant, but it has a profound spiritual message for you.
-Learn about the slug and snail spirit animal, snail symbolism and folklore here.
+The snail may be small, slow and seemingly unimportant, but it has a profound spiritual message for you.
+As does the slug.
+Learn about the slug and snail spirit guide, snail symbolism and folklore here.

 Snail Spirit Animal & Symbolism

 Snails symbolize deep and powerful things.
 Keep in mind that not only are there land snails, but there are also sea snails.
 This special species bridges the gap between elements.
 And any animal that bridges the gap between two elements bridges the gap between the mundane and the spiritual worlds.
 The snail spirit animal crosses spiritual boundaries with ease.

 - bridging the gap between the element of Earth and Water

 - crossing the spiritual barrier between the physical and spirit worlds

 - the spiral of life, death, and rebirth (reincarnation)